Man with eyes closed in focused meditation symbolizing spiritual training and discipline

 Let’s look at an example.
 Skeptics see salt in ceremonial practices as superstitious.
 Yet, salt has been used for centuries by cultures worldwide.
 It is known to produce negative ions that cleanse the air and aid in healing and protection.
 More importantly, when salt is laid out it is done so with an intention to ward off evil spirits or protect a place or being.
 In my experience, the intention is the most important part.
 If we do not lay down the energetic salt prior to our work, are we being reckless?

 In practice, I always create an intention around the spiritual or energetic work I am about to embark on.
 To what extent do you believe this is important and to what extent do you believe it is superstitious?
 Do you believe not engaging in this practice is irresponsible?
-Do you think unsaid understandings are enough?
+Do you think unsaid understandings are enough? spiritual discipline

 This subject also brings to mind fundamentalist healers who believe that practitioners must be formally trained in specific arts.
 While I am often a subscriber to this belief, I don’t know maybe it is an extremist view coming from a place that wants to protect the arts but has a shadow of wanting to keep it for the elitist few.
 At what point is the preservation of traditions noble and where does it fray into authoritarian cries of superiority?
 There is a difference between discipline and discernment, do we shut down our evolution for fear of crossing the lines?
 I don’t know.